firtoz/GPT-Shell/README.md

 ## Usage

-Set up a discord bot and add it to your server.

-Follow the setup instructions below.

 To interact with GPT-Shell, users can:
 - Use the `/chat-gpt` command to start a conversation with the bot
 - Ping the bot in a channel it's in